How to File a Trade Name (DBA) in Nebraska

 P.O.
 Box 94608

 Lincoln, NE 68509

-A legal notice stating the trade name was must be published in a newspaper with general circulation in the city or village where the business is located.
+A legal notice stating the trade name was published must be advertised in a newspaper of general circulation in the city or village where the business is located.
 If the business is not located within a city or village, a newspaper with county circulation may be used.

-After the legal notice runs, the newspaper will provide an affidavit that must be filed by the applicant within 45 days of filing the Trade Name.
-This affidavit if filed with the Secretary of State’s office.
+After the legal notice runs, the newspaper will provide an affidavit that must be filed by the applicant with the Secretary of State’s office within 45 days of filing the Trade Name.

 If you have questions about the process, you can contact the Nebraska Secretary of State at 402-471-4079.

 Are there any naming restrictions when filing a Nebraska DBA?

 A Trade Name can’t be registered if it: